-Superbike | OASIS LLC |
+Superbike English Deutsch Français Español OASIS LLC

-with photos, technical info and models.
+Superbike handcycle description with photos, technical info and models.

->>> Back to our
+>>> Back to our Selection <<<

 SUPERBIKE FREEDOM RYDER riders have been winning major American and international races.
-PURCHASE A LC-1 AND YOU TOO CAN BE A WINNER !
-Note: we offer either SPINERGY, HED or NIMBLE carbon wheels. |

-handcycle is super slim !
+The Freedom Ryder Superbike handcycle is super slim !

 All handcycles are not alike.
 FREEDOM RYDER builds the finest handcycles in the world.
 If you do your research you will find out why this is true.
 First of all FREEDOM RYDER frame design is completely different.
 Most other handcycles use a bicycle type headset & front fork steering method.
 This design, along with most other designs, does not allow for leaning your body into a turn and can put your legs into a bind while turning.
 This is the most important design requirement of a handcycle.
 With FREEDOM RYDER'S patented "center articulated body lean steering" design you counteract centrifugal force, achieve maximum cornering performance and avoid tipping over.
 You merely lean your body to initiate a turn.
 This method is fluid and natural, and feels much like snow skiing or water skiing.
 FREEDOM RYDER handcycles also have self-centering steering geometry so steady state cruising is effortless.